RMcDOttawa/MasterBiasMaker/README.txt

 without the UI interaction.

-Files with same dimensions can be manually selected for combination, or you can point the program to a large set of files and have it automatically group them by dimensions, exposure time, and temperature and produce a master dark for each of the grouped sets.
+Files with same dimensions can be manually selected for combination, or you can point the program to a large set of files and have it automatically group them by dimensions or temperature and produce a master dark for each of the grouped sets.

-Preferences control how they are combined and where the result goes.
+Preferences control how the files are combined and where the result goes.
 You should always run the GUI version first, even if you intend to use the command line version, and use the Preferences window to establish some of the behaviours that will happen when the command line is used.

 Command line form:
-MasterDarkMaker --option --option ...   <list of FITs files>
+MasterBiasMaker --option --option ...   <list of FITs files>
 Options
     -g   or --gui               Force gui interface even though command line used

-    Precalibration options: if none given, uses what is set in GUI preferences -np  or --noprecal              No precalibration of input files -p   or --pedestal <n>          Precalibrate by subtracting pedestal value <n>
-    -b   or --bias <p>   			Use the given calibration bias file -a   or --auto <dir>            Precalibrate by with best bias file in given directory -ar  or --autorecursive         Recursively include sub-directories in auto bias file search -ab  or --autobias              Limit auto-selected files to Bias files only

     Combination algorithm:  if none, uses GUI preferences -m   or --mean                  Combine files with simple mean